 Let's Talk Ingredients

 Mirin gives the teriyaki sauce its signature sweetness and depth.
 You’ll find it in the vinegar aisle at most grocery stores.
+If you don't have mirin, you can substitute rice wine vinegar or apple cider vinegar mixed with a tablespoon of sugar.

 I usually use regular soy sauce, but I’ve tested this with low-sodium, tamari, and coconut aminos.
 They all work.